Looking Closely at the Growth Curve for Veracyte Inc. (VCYT)

 Needham gave a rating of “Buy” to VCYT, setting the target price at $88 in the report published on February 18th of the current year.

-During the last 5 trading sessions, VCYT fell by -1.78%, which changed the moving average for the period of 200-days by -17.46% in comparison to the 20-day moving average, which settled at $41.17.
-In addition, Veracyte Inc. saw -20.88% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, VCYT rose by +1.61%, which changed the moving average for the period of 200-days by -7.65% in comparison to the 20-day moving average, which settled at $40.73.
+In addition, Veracyte Inc. saw -16.08% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at VCYT starting from Kennedy Giulia C, who sale 6,125 shares at the price of $40.22 back on Dec 07.
-After this action, Kennedy Giulia C now owns 47,912 shares of Veracyte Inc., valued at $246,356 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at VCYT starting from EASTHAM KARIN, who sale 5,000 shares at the price of $45.00 back on Dec 17.
+After this action, EASTHAM KARIN now owns 8,720 shares of Veracyte Inc., valued at $225,000 using the latest closing price.

 Stock Fundamentals for VCYT